Linda K. Zecher

 Chief Content Officer and Executive Vice President, Corporate Affairs

-Mary spent the last decade spearheading Microsoft′s education-related innovation programs and initiatives worldwide, including its national education programs around 1:1 access and its groundbreaking School of the Future in Philadelphia.
+Mary is HMH’s first Chief Content Officer.
+She has led the transformation of the company’s content development capability, bringing a unique combination of education and business experience.
+Prior to joining HMH in 2012, Mary spent ten years spearheading Microsoft′s education-related innovation programs and initiatives worldwide, including its national 1:1 access programs and its groundbreaking School of the Future in Philadelphia.
 With another decade of experience as an educator, Director of Technology and administrator in the public sector, Mary is a recognized thought leader in the area of education reform and the effective use of technology.
-She has testified before the U.S. Congress, spoken at national and international conferences, and coedited and authored the book What Next?, which documents lessons learned during the building of the School of the Future.
+She has testified before the U.S. Congress, and co- authored the book What Next?, which documents lessons learned during the building of the School of the Future.
 Mary holds a Master of Public Policy and Administration from Columbia University and a Bachelor of Arts from The College of New Jersey.
-Mary is a member of the Board of the Boston Children's Museum.
+Mary is a member of the board of the Boston Children's Museum.

 John K. Dragoon

 John joined Houghton Mifflin Harcourt in April 2012.
 Previously, he served as Chief Marketing Officer and Channel Chief of Novell, where he led the company's Marketing and Partner programs for over seven years.
 Prior to joining Novell, John served as Senior Vice President, Marketing and Product Management at Art Technology Group (ATG).
 Before ATG, John served as Vice President, Operations at Internet Capital Group, where he served on the board of nine partner companies and guided strategy, marketing, business development, financing and product development.
 John also spent more than 16 years at IBM, where he held a number of marketing and sales positions.
 He holds an MBA from Cornell University and a BS from Union College.

 President, Houghton Mifflin Harcourt Trade & Consumer Publishing